Whyalla Australian Giant CuttlefishFree

 At Black Point further along the coast there is a wooden staircase leading down to the rocky shoreline with additional concrete aprons and rails for diver’s use.

-The water temperature is between 12°& 15°Celsius and we recommend you wear a thick wet-suit as the cuttlefish spawn during the winter months and therefore the water is quite cold.
+The water temperature is between 12°& 15°Celsius and we recommend you wear a thick wet-suit as the cuttlefish spawn during the winter months.

 Four Wheel Driving